 “NRG and GenOn are a great fit geographically and operationally and we look forward to working together to capture efficiencies from the scale associated with the transaction to deliver enhanced value to our Investors,” said GenOn Chairman and CEO, Edward R. Muller, who will join the NRG Board of Directors as Vice Chairman.

 The combined company will retain the name NRG Energy.
-An expanded core generation fleet will enable the combined company to duplicate in multiple core markets (principally in the East).
-The combined company will be dual headquartered, with financial and commercial headquarters in Princeton, N.J., and operational headquarters in Houston, Texas.
+An expanded core generation fleet will enable the combined company to duplicate in multiple core markets (principally in the East) NRG’s successful integrated wholesale-retail business model in ERCOT—the best business model across the price cycle, in an industry that is subject to commodity price volatility.
+The combined company will be dual headquartered, with financial and commercial headquarters in Princeton, N.J., and operational headquarters in Houston.